 Important Files While Performing SQLite Forensics

 Roll Back Journals: SQLite uses a method in order to apply atomic commit and rollback.
 This will generate a copy of actual unchanged content as a rollback journal file before making any changes to the main database file.
 When the transaction is finished, this file is generally deleted or removed.
-In order to speed up the process and improve concurrency, SQLite has adapted new method to back up these entries using WAL or Write-ahead log.
+In order to speed up the process and improve concurrency, SQLite has adopted a new method to back up these entries using WAL or Write-ahead log.

-Write-ahead Logs: These WAL files are source of investigation for the data or transactions which were not committed.
+Write-ahead Logs: These WAL files are a source of investigation for the data or transactions which were not committed.
 It offers a medium to access the records which were not entered in the main database.
-SQLite 3.7.0 started new journaling mechanism and the WAL was included.
-This file holds the data for a longer period and can be a crucial source of information (prior the Checkpoint event).
+SQLite 3.7.0 started a new journaling mechanism and the WAL was included.
+This file holds the data for a longer period and can be a crucial source of information (prior to the Checkpoint event).
 Examining these uncommitted records can bring out the hidden details and can be forensically important.

 Steps to Explore & Analyze SQLite Database

-Step 1: Download the SQLite Forensic tool and launch in your Windows System.
+Step 1: Download the SQLite Forensic tool and launch it in your Windows System.
 The first window will appear as mentioned below.
 Click on Add File option of the SQLite Forensic Explorer, in order to add the SQLite database.
 Click on SQLite File and Journal File under File options for adding the SQLite database and Journal file.
 Once done, click Add.

 - Users can view the information in Hex view in order to analyze how data is stored in raw format.
 The Hex value can be converted to decimal to depict the information in detail.
 This decimal number can be converted to UTC yields to extract the date and time of access from the hex code.
-The data is also represented as Unallocated, Deleted, Active or Secured deleted which will be flagged into various colors.
+The data is also represented as Unallocated, Deleted, Active or Secured deleted which will be flagged in various colours.